Rainwater Harvesting vs Municipal Water Cost Calculator

 Another critical assumption is that all harvested water offsets an equal amount of municipal usage.
 If a household collects more water than it can use, the excess provides no financial benefit.
 Conversely, if the household requires more than the system can supply, municipal water still fills the gap.
 The calculator requests the intended usage to focus on the offset portion, yet actual results depend on behavioral changes such as adjusting irrigation schedules or installing low-flow fixtures.
 In areas with seasonal rainfall, storage capacity may limit availability during dry months, an effect this simplified model does not capture.

-Local conditions matter enormously.
+Local conditions matter enormously in a rainwater harvesting vs municipal water comparison.
 A home with a large roof in a rainy region may collect enough water to make a modest system look attractive.
 The same equipment in a dry climate may struggle to justify its cost.
 Municipal pricing also varies widely.
 Some utilities charge very little per gallon, while others have steep tiered rates, drought surcharges, or seasonal pricing.
 If your utility bill includes fixed service fees, those may not disappear even if you reduce water use, so the true bill savings may be smaller than a simple per-gallon comparison suggests.

-To make the discussion more concrete, the table below compares two hypothetical cities.
-City A enjoys abundant rainfall and low municipal rates, while City B has moderate rainfall but higher water prices.
-Both scenarios assume a 1,000 square foot roof, 75% efficiency, and a system costing $1,500 with $40 annual maintenance spread over a 12-year lifespan.
+To make the comparison more concrete, the table below contrasts two hypothetical cities using the same 1,000 square foot roof, 75% efficiency, a $1,500 system cost, $40 annual maintenance, and a 12-year lifespan.

 | City | Rainfall (in) | Municipal $/gal | Rain Cost/gal |